Call 911 or your local police if you are experiencing violence now.

 Types of violence against women

-It is any use of physical or sexual force, actual or threatened, in an intimate relationship.
+It is any use of physical or sexual force, actual or threatened, within a relationship.
 It can happen many times or just once, and the abuse happens through the use of assault and controlling behaviour.
+Family violence can also happen between parents and children, siblings, or extended family members.

 The abuse may include one or more of the following: